 Exit fees and what you should know

-The Government’s recent Aged Care reforms make it easier for you to move between providers based on your support needs.
-But if you are thinking of trying out a new provider, it’s important to check that they don’t charge any sneaky joining, moving or exit fees.
+The Government’s recent Aged Care reforms make it easier for you as a customer to move between providers based on your support needs.
+But if you are thinking of trying out a new provider, it’s important to now check that they don’t charge any sneaky moving or exit fees.

 Recent media reports have highlighted cases where home care customers have been charged unexpected or hidden exit fees.
 We’re here to help you understand what you should be looking out for.